StrikeCast

 Thunderstorm season near Salt Lake City

-Salt Lake City sits in Utah, which averages about 35 thunderstorm days a year — roughly 1.4× the US average of 25.
+Lightning near Salt Lake City follows Utah's pattern of about 35 thunderstorm days a year, roughly 1.4× the national average of 25.
 Lightning near Salt Lake City is most frequent July–September.

 State-level NOAA climatology; a city-specific thunderstorm-day normal isn’t published for every station.